-8.1 Any member of USG, except Judicial Board, shall be permitted to file a complaint with the Elections Department, subject to the following limitations:
+- 8-1 Any member of USG, except Judicial Board, shall be permitted to file a complaint with the Elections Department, subject to the following limitations: - A. Complaints relating to senatorial elections shall be filed only by USG members currently enrolled in the college whose senatorial seat is at issue in the complaint.
+This restriction does not apply to the Elections Department. - B. Complaints shall only allege violations of non-compliance of this Elections Code.

-- a) Complaints relating to senatorial elections shall be filed only by USG members currently enrolled in the college whose senatorial seat is at issue in the complaint.
-This restriction does not apply to the Elections Department. - b) Complaints shall only allege violations of non-compliance of this Elections Code. - c) The Elections Department may only act upon complaints of non-compliance within this Elections Code. - d) The Elections Department files all complaints on behalf of USG as a whole and may delegate the actual argument of a complaint to any member of the Department. - 8.2 Complaints shall specify in what way the Plaintiff was allegedly injured by the actions of the Defendant. - 8.3 If the complaint does not specify an injury, or the Elections Department finds that the Plaintiff is uninjured, or that the infraction was insignificant, the Elections Department shall dismiss the complaint with prejudice. - 8.4 All complaints against a USG candidate must be received in writing on an official complaint form (or via email) provided by the Elections Department no later than two (2)-business days following the election at issue. - 8.5 Notice of a complaint and subsequent hearing information shall be given to all parties concerned within three (3) business days. - 8.6 Initial Complaints shall be directed to the Assistant Elections Commissioner.
-The Elections Department will review the complaints and issue a decision. - 8.7 All Defendants are innocent until proven guilty to a standard of more likely than not by the Plaintiff. - 8.8 Candidates or USG Tickets have (3) business days following issuance of an Elections Department decision to appeal to the Judicial Board. - 8.9 The Judicial Board shall issue all election decisions and related orders within (3) business days of the completion of the appeals process and shall not postpone or suspend General Elections in order to do so. - 8.10 In the event that a complaint is filed, the information contained in the complaint is privileged to the complainant, Elections Department, accused, and the Judicial Board.
+- C. The Elections Department may only act upon complaints of non-compliance within this Elections Code. - D. The Elections Department files all complaints on behalf of USG as a whole and may delegate the actual argument of a complaint to any member of the Department. - 8-2 Complaints shall specify in what way the Plaintiff was allegedly injured by the actions of the Defendant. - 8-3 If the complaint does not specify an injury, or the Elections Department determines that the Plaintiff is uninjured, or that the infraction was insignificant, the Elections Department shall dismiss the complaint with prejudice. - 8-4 All complaints against a USG candidate must be received in writing on an official complaint form (or via email) provided by the Elections Department no later than two (2)-business days following the election at issue. - 8-5 Notice of a complaint and subsequent hearing information shall be given to all parties concerned within three (3) business days. - 8-6 Initial Complaints shall be directed to the Assistant Elections Commissioner.
+The Elections Department will review the complaints and issue a decision. - 8-7 All Defendants are innocent until proven guilty to a standard of the preponderance of evidence by the Plaintiff.
+(See Chapter 13-Glossary for the definition of preponderance of evidence) - 8-8 Candidates or USG Tickets have three (3) business days following issuance of an Elections Department decision to appeal to the Judicial Board. - 8-9 The Judicial Board shall issue all election decisions and related orders within three (3) business days of the completion of the appeals process and shall not postpone or suspend General Elections in order to do so. - 8-10 In the event that a complaint is filed, the information contained in the complaint is privileged to the complainant, Elections Department, accused, and the Judicial Board.
 The disposition of the complaints will be made public upon completion of the appeals process.